Rick Lyle: Post NFL life

 After his retirement from the NFL, Lyle and his family moved to the St. Louis area where he worked as an assistant coach at Marquette High School, a local high school.
 In 2006, Eric Mangini asked Rick to join his new staff when he became head coach of the New York Jets.
 Lyle served as an assistant strength and conditioning coach and was responsible as well to see that the team's food, both at their facilities and on the road, was prepared and served properly, and especially, safely.

 Rick is married to the former Laura Horstmeyer and has two daughters, Haley and Audrey.
 He and his family are currently living near the Jets' facilities in New Jersey.
 They will move to Ohio to work for the Browns once again in June 2009.

+He is currently the strength and conditioning coach for Westlake High School in Ohio.